skylight-hq/skylight.digital/_projects/usaf_jocas.md

     </li>

     <li>
-      Interfacing with the legacy databases to keep data synchronized until they're no longer needed and can be decommissioned
+      Interfacing with the legacy databases to keep data synchronized until they’re no longer needed and can be decommissioned
     </li>
   </ul>

   <p>
-    Once deployed and made available to users, this new application will serve as a reusable infrastructure for accelerating the modernization of the other functional components in JOCAS II (such as Personnel Management and Cost Accounting), until it's completely replaced by JOCAS III.
+    Once deployed and made available to users, this new application will serve as a reusable infrastructure for accelerating the modernization of the other functional components in JOCAS II (such as Personnel Management and Cost Accounting), until it’s completely replaced by JOCAS III.
   </p>
 {% endcapture %}